-Imagine being so beautiful that you can simply be walking down the street and a talent agent feels the need to stop you and persuade you to join a modeling agency or try out for a part in a feature film.
+Imagine being so beautiful that you can simply walk down the street and a talent agent will stop you and persuade you to join a modeling agency or try out for a part in a feature film.
 Don’t think that sort of thing really happens?
 Well, it actually happens all the time, if a person happens to look like Charlize Theron or Natalie Portman.
 Here are some famous actors with no experience who got their big break by being in the right place at the right time.

 Mel Gibson was simply keeping his friend company while he auditioned for a role in the film Mad Max.
 Director George Miller spotted Gibson in the background and liked his look.
-Not only did the Aussie get a role in Mad Max after having no prior film acting experience whatsoever, he got the lead part.
+Not only did he get a role in Mad Max after having no prior film acting experience whatsoever, but also, he got the lead part.

 Imagine if Channing Tatum had actually accepted that football scholarship and attended West Virginia.
 Then he probably never would have moved to Miami and been discovered by a talent agent while walking down the street.
 Tatum did some modeling work for Gap and Nautica, before turning his attention to acting.
 One of his first acting gigs came as a dancer in Ricky Martin’s "She Bangs" music video.

 He then hit the small screen with a role on an episode of CSI: Miami.
 The Alabama native made his feature film debut in 2005's Coach Carter.
 Tatum already has over 40 acting credits, including blockbusters like Magic Mike and independent critical darlings like Foxcatcher.

 - Photo: Children of the Corn III: Urban Harvest / Miramax Films